ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 2. The function does not promise perfect accuracy.
-    In the common case, it says whether it can _detect_ whether the handle and size are _in_valid.
+    In the common case, it says whether it can _detect_ whether the handle and size are _not_ valid.
-    Whether or not they are _valid_ might be harder to say.
+    Whether they are _valid_ might be harder to say.

 3. As discussed above, users may also want to check converting constructors from other accessor types.